wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 Network security groups (NSGs) are used restrict network traffic within the virtual network.
 For example, in the deployment provided with this reference architecture, the web tier subnet allows TCP traffic from the on-premises network and from within the virtual network; the business tier allows traffic from the web tier; and the data tier allows traffic from the business tier.

 Azure Bastion allows management access into VMs through SSH or remote desktop protocol (RDP) without exposing the VMs directly to the internet.

+Additionally, auditing of outgoing traffic is usually a regulatory requirement for many commercial systems and can help to prevent public disclosure of private information.
+DLP (Data Loss Prevention)

 ## Naming conventions